lemerch/fillen/README.md

 The filins is active mainly at night, in the first few hours after sunset and in the last few hours before sunrise.
 Noticing a potential victim, the predator rushes at her with a stone and plunges its claws into her, snatched and dinners her

-Unlike real filins, **ours** prefers different classes in java, which of course he will be able to see, otherwise he will either skip a piece of it (the class field) or ignore it (make it null).
+Unlike real filins, **ours** prefers different javabeans classes (default constructor, setters), which of course he will be able to see, otherwise he will either skip a piece of it (the class field) or ignore it (make it null).

 ```java
 import static com.github.shakal76.fillen.basic.api.base;